 Most Abused Substance in Fort Collins, CO

 Since the year 2012, when cannabis has been legalized in Colorado, a noteworthy change in the drug culture of the state has been observed.
 Based on reports, since marijuana was legalized, there was a huge increase in the number of people abusing and becoming addicted to the substance.
 Consequently, the number of people who were admitted to rehab facilities in Fort Collins has also increased.
-This increased number is on top of the volume of people from other states and countries who seek substance abuse treatments, such as substance abuse treatment, Fort Collins.
+This increased number is on top of the volume of people from other states and countries who seek substance abuse treatments, such as substance abuse treatment in Fort Collins.
+Rehab is also available in Arvada and Boulder rehabs are doing all they can to help addicted residents in the area.

 Marijuana is readily available for people over 21 in Colorado.
 They can visit any dispensary of marijuana and purchase the same, legally.
 This makes the drug more accessible than when it can only be bought on the streets.
 Worldwide, marijuana is considered as the most popularly abused illicit substance and in Fort Collins, the same drug is considered as the most used substance.